rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 We will again utilise the scikit-learn library within Python to select features for our model.
 The code section below continues with our prepared dataframe containing the suite of vector summary statistics.

 Our first approach uses a simple linear machine‑learning model (LinearSVC) to figure out which features are genuinely useful for predicting the *classe* activity labels.
 A wrapper method (RFECV) then repeatedly tests smaller and smaller sets of features to find the smallest set that still gives strong performance.
-Using a careful, step‑by‑step trimming process, the model learns which features matter most, RFECV removes the weakest one, and then the model is retrained to see how performance changes.
+Using a careful, step‑by‑step trimming process, the model learns which features matter most, RFECV then removes the weakest one, and then the model is retrained to see how performance changes.
 This repeats until the best subset is found.

 <br>
 ### Feature Selection <a name="linSVCRFECV-select"></a>